Department of Health Behavior

 811 Development and Evaluation of Health Promotion and Disease Prevention Interventions (NUTR 811) (3).
 Permission of the instructor for nonmajors.
 Second year doctoral students only.
 Doctoral seminar on application of theory and empirical evidence to intervention development, evaluation paradigms, and methods of process and outcome evaluations.

-815 Foundations of Health Behavior and Health Education I (3).
+815 Foundations of Health Behavior I (3).
 Permission of the instructor for nonmajors.
 A critical examination of the conceptual, theoretical, and empirical bases of public health and health education, health transitions, globalization, and issues around social justice.

-816 Foundations of Health Behavior and Health Education II (3).
+816 Foundations of Health Behavior II (3).
 Permission of the instructor for nonmajors.
-A critical examination of the social determinants of health, health disparities, principles of individual and collective behavior and behavior change, and the role of health behavior and health education in emerging public health issues.
+A critical examination of the social determinants of health, health disparities, principles of individual and collective behavior and behavior change, and the role of health behavior in emerging public health issues.

 851 Causal Modeling and Structural Equations (3).
 Prerequisite, BIOS 545.
 Permission of the instructor.
-This seminar is designed to refine a wide range of research skills in health behavior and health education by using data collected by others.
+This seminar is designed to refine a wide range of research skills in health behavior by using data collected by others.
 Three seminar hours per week.

 860 Research Proposal Development (3).
 Restricted to doctoral students in department.
 Integration and application of detailed components of research methods to preparation and writing of a research grant proposal.
 Introduction to proposal submission and review process for various funding agencies.

-897 Advanced Topics in Health Behavior Health Education (1–6).
+897 Advanced Topics in Health Behavior (16).
 For doctoral students who wish to pursue an independent study or research in a selected area.
 Student will work with a faculty member in designing the study.

 960 Principles and Practices of Alternative and Complementary Medicine (3).
 This course is designed to introduce medical students and other health professionals to the underlying philosophies, practitioners, techniques, and evidence of efficacy of alternative therapeutics currently in use in the United States, including chiropractic, dietary, mind-body, acupuncture, homeopathy, and healing.